-Nutrition services are offered to seniors age 60 and older living in Fairfield County.
+Nutrition services are offered to seniors age 60 and older living in Fairfield County who struggle to shop for groceries and prepare food on their own.

 We know adequate nutrition is necessary for health, functionality, and the ability to remain independent.
 Healthy eating can increase mental acuity, resistance to illness and disease, energy levels, immune system strength, recuperation speed, and the ability to manage chronic health problems.
 Through home delivery for home bound seniors or congregate meal sites for seniors who are still able to venture out, Meals on Wheels ensures that seniors have access to adequate nutrition even when family support, mobility and resources are lacking.